homieiot/convention/convention.md

 **Devices:**
 An instance of a physical piece of hardware is called a *device*.
 For example, a car, an Arduino/ESP8266 or a coffee machine.
+Within the convention devices can be modelled to have children.
+For example bridge devices; a zwave bridge device (the parent) exposing many child devices (the zwave devices).
+There is no depth limit set on additionally nested children.

 **Nodes:**
 A *device* can expose multiple *nodes*.